-Saint Petersburg city, Russia (Sankt Peterburg, St Petersburg)
+Saint Petersburg city, Russia

 The capital city of Leningrad oblast.

-Saint Petersburg overview
+Saint Petersburg - Overview

-Saint Petersburg population is about 4,594,000 (2009) on the territory of 1,439 sq. km.
+The population of Saint Petersburg is about 5,377,500 (2022), the area - 1,439 sq. km.

-Saint Petersburg city phone code - +7-812; postal codes - 190000-199406.
+The phone code - +7 812, the postal codes - 190000-199406.

 Saint Petersburg city flag